sociologist focused on higher education and inequality

 My first book Class and Campus Life: Managing and Experiencing Inequality at an Elite College, about low-income, working-class, and first-generation students’ experiences at an elite women’s college was published by Cornell University Press in 2016.
 Read a short interview about the book here.
 You can read a review of the book, published in Contemporary Sociology, here.

-Other recent work includes a co-edited volume comprising new qualitative research on ways that college students’ race, class, gender, sexuality and immigration statuses shape their experiences on campus, College Students’ Experiences of Power and Marginality: Sharing Spaces and Negotiating Differences, published by Routledge Press (2015).
+Additional areas of research interest include race/class/gender intersections, LGBQ student campus life, and cultural capital.
+My work in these areas includes a co-edited volume of new qualitative research on ways that college students’ race, class, gender, sexuality and immigration statuses shape their experiences on campus, College Students’ Experiences of Power and Marginality: Sharing Spaces and Negotiating Differences, published by Routledge Press (2015).

 GEOGRAPHIES OF CAMPUS INEQUALITY: MAPPING THE DIVERSE EXPERIENCES OF FIRST-GENERATION STUDENTS

 Oxford University Press